 The newly formed Grossman Ensemble is comprised of 13 of the nation’s leading contemporary music specialists.
-Members of the Grossman Ensemble include Tim Munro, flute; Andrew Nogal, oboe; Katie Schoepflin, clarinet; Taimur Sullivan, saxophone; Matthew Oliphant, horn; Greg Beyer, percussion; John Corkill, percussion; Ben Melsky, harp; Daniel Pesca, piano; and Spektral Quartet.
+Members of the Grossman Ensemble include Tim Munro, flute; Andrew Nogal, oboe; Katherine Schoepflin Jimoh, clarinet; Taimur Sullivan, saxophone; Matthew Oliphant, horn; Greg Beyer, percussion; John Corkill, percussion; Ben Melsky, harp; Daniel Pesca, piano; and Spektral Quartet.
 The ensemble will workshop and perform 12 world premieres by University of Chicago faculty, students, and guest composers in the inaugural concert season.

 The Grossman Ensemble is made possible by generous support from the Sanford J. Grossman Charitable Trust.